Derivatives Settlement Services

 The settlement processes are mainly comprised of:

 While a CP can choose to open bank accounts with any of the Settlement Banks, it can also opt to maintain accounts with Designated Banks to carry out cash settlement with HKCC/SEOCH.
-However, since Designated Banks have no direct relationship with HKCC and SEOCH (i.e. HKCC and SEOCH do not maintain bank accounts with them), money transfer to and from HKCC/SEOCH’s Settlement Bank accounts will be conducted through CHATS, between a CP’s Designated Bank account and the specified Clearing House’s Settlement Bank account.
+However, since HKCC and SEOCH do not maintain bank accounts with the Designated Banks, money transfer to and from HKCC/SEOCH’s Settlement Bank accounts will be conducted through CHATS, between a CP’s Designated Bank account and the specified Clearing House’s Settlement Bank account.

 Settlement of Intra-day Variation Adjustment and Margin